Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads

 One major issue with the paper is that it does not list values of the electricity generation carbon intensity (CI) used in the model, nor the locations of the generators or data centres.
 It is therefore not possible to directly validate the results.
 The actual data are contained in the RTS-GMLC model used in the study, but this model \cite{8753693} comes with a caveat: ``While projecting the RTS model onto the southwestern United States enables the use of geospatially and temporally coincident weather-driven data, it would be inappropriate to use the projected RTS model to provide insights into the real-world power system in this location.''
 In other words, the results do not relate directly to real-world scenarios.
 Furthermore, the model does not consider data centre embodied carbon nor idle power consumption or compute load specific shifting constraints.

-Acun \emph{et al.} \cite{acun2023_carbonaware} presents the Carbon Explorer framework to analyse the potential for emission reduction in data centres, including geographic load shifting, and use this framework to balance trade-offs between operational and embodied based on geographic location and workload.
-The fundamental assumption of their paper is that a data centre operator such as Meta can buy renewable energy when available to achieve carbon-free operation.
-This ignores the issue that renewable generation is overall still a minority fraction of total generation, and therefore, if the data centre operator buys all renewable energy it is offloading its emissions to other users of the grid.
+Acun \emph{et al.} \cite{acun2023_carbonaware} present the Carbon Explorer framework to analyse the potential for emission reduction in data centres, including geographic load shifting, and use this framework to balance trade-offs between operational and embodied based on geographic location and workload.
+Their fundamental assumption is that a data centre operator such as Meta can achieve carbon-free operation by buying renewable energy when available.
+This ignores that renewable generation is overall still a minority fraction of total generation, and therefore, if the data centre operator buys all renewable energy it is offloading its emissions onto other users of the grid.